A bit about my work

 The 2D illustrated images you see me creating and sharing, as charts and posters all start as these rendered 3D images.
-They are then touched up by hand with a digital paintbrush.
+They are then composited and touched up by hand with a digital paintbrush.
 Videos are ready to be made as well if desired, as all my models are fully topologized for animation.

 Animated Video Production

 Videos start with a script which is developed from a rough draft to the final stage.
 I then make a storyboard for visualization and approval.
 The next steps include a timed animatic (or "textimatic" which has the timing and the script put together visually) which is approved before moving on to production.
 A voice over is recorded, and then a rough video is made for quick review.
 The final render is composited for effects, title screens, and music.